shirshance/Mito-Aberrant-Peptide-Predictor/README.md

 This project was developed as part of a Python programming course project.

-The biological inspiration comes from ongoing studies investigating TRIT1 function, mitochondrial translation fidelity, and generation of potentially novel peptide products.
+The project combines computational biology and simulation approaches to investigate how altered translation behavior may affect protein products and generate novel peptide sequences.